Computer Science Honors Program

 The demonstrated ability to work independently outside the classroom on open-ended challenges will be a boon in seeking employment and/or entry to graduate school, and guidance and recommendations from your faculty mentor(s) will help with placement into employment or graduate school.

 This program is different from and not in conflict with the Stevens Scholars program.
-Honors students who are also Scholars retain all the benefits of that program such as summer study, honors seminars, and 4-year combined BS/MS. The honors CS curriculum—which is posted at http://www.stevens.edu/compsci/undergrad/bs_sp.php–leads to a 4-year BS degree and does not require any overload.
-The honors program is also compatible with co-op.
+Honors students who are also Scholars retain all the benefits of that program such as summer study, honors seminars, and 4-year combined BS/MS. The honors CS curriculum leads to a 4-year BS degree and does not require any overload.
+Because of the need for concentrated, research-focused study, students in the honors cannot also be in co-op.